RyanSieglerKX/runbook-kdb-insights/README.md

 Now you can open the Grafana metrics dashboard in your local browser: `localhost:3000`

+Set the refresh rate to 5 seconds in the upper right corner of the dashboards.
+It will take a few seconds for metrics to show up.

 Keep the metrics dashboards up in a separate window so you can see the live metrics as you work through the runbook.

 ## Basic Architecture Querying & Publishing